 Nowruz is a celebration of spring, and as a result, there is always some green on the table.
 It’s often called Persian New Year but a number of countries celebrate it across the region and it’s now internationally recognized.
-Herbs are common in Persian cooking anyway and all the more so in many dishes for this festival to ensure plenty of green (another example is dolmeh barge mo).
+Herbs are common in Persian cooking anyway and all the more so in many dishes for this festival to ensure plenty of green (other examples are Persian herb rice with fish, sabzi polow mahi, and dolmeh barge mo).
 Persian “kukus” come in various forms but kuku sabzi is certainly the most popular.
 Being packed with herbs, and made with eggs that represent fertility, it’s a natural fit for the Nowruz table.

 What makes the dish special